wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/transforming-points-and-vectors.md

 This chapter teaches us why we use [4x4] rather than [3x3] matrices.
 The coefficients \(c_{30}\) \(c_{31}\) and \(c_{32}\) hold the translation values.
 Now that the matrix has size [4x4], we need to extend the point size by adding an extra coordinate.
 We can do this by implicitly treating points as Homogenous points but to continue using them in a Cartesian coordinate system (as Cartesian points), we need to be sure that w, this fourth coordinate, is always set to 1.
 Most of the time, the matrices we use to transform a point will have their fourth column set to (0, 0, 0, 1), and with these matrices, the value of w' should always be 1.
 However, in special cases (projection matrix, shear transform), the value of w' might be different than 1, in which case you will need to normalize it (we divided w' by itself), which requires to also divide the other transformed coordinates x', y' and z' by w'.

 <details>
 Matrices are not the only method to "encode" or store transformations.
 You can also, for instance, represent a rotation using a method proposed initially by Euler.
 The idea is to define a rotation, in this case, as a vector and an angle representing a rotation around that vector.
 You can also use a technique developed by [Benjamin Olinde Rodrigues](https://en.wikipedia.org/wiki/Olinde_Rodrigues).
+Given an axis \(\hat r\), an angle \(\theta\) and a point \(p\), the rotation is given by the following equation:

+$$
-Given an axis \(\hat r\), an angle \(\theta\) and a point \(p\), the rotation is given by the following equation: \(R(\hat r, \theta, p) = p \cos \theta + (\hat r \times p) \sin \theta + \hat r( \hat r \cdot p)(1 - \cos \theta)\).
+R(\hat r, \theta, p) = p \cos \theta + (\hat r \times p) \sin \theta + \hat r( \hat r \cdot p)(1 - \cos \theta)
+$$

 While uncommon, both techniques are used to solve problems in computer graphics from time to time.
 Rotations in computer graphics are also commonly done using **quaternions**.
-Matrices have certain limitations, especially when rotation by an angle greater than 360 degrees.
+Matrices have certain limitations, most notably with rotations greater than 360 degrees.
 This can lead to a problem known as the [gimbal lock](https://en.wikipedia.org/wiki/Gimbal_lock).

 Matrices are also hard to interpolate, often needed in rendering to compute the motion blur of objects.
-For this reason, quaternions are generally preferred though they are generally harder to understand.
+For this reason, quaternions are generally preferred though they are harder to understand.
 A lesson is devoted to the topic of quaternions alone.
 </details>